-2,439,025 shares of our common stock.
+\$100,000,000 of shares of our common stock.

-42,911,460 shares of our common stock (or 43,277,313 shares if the underwriters exercise their option to purchase additional shares in full).
+shares of our common stock (or shares if the underwriters exercise their option to purchase additional shares in full).

-We have granted the underwriters an option for a period of 30 days after the date of this prospectus supplement to purchase up to 365,853 additional shares of our common stock.
+We have granted the underwriters an option for a period of 30 days after the date of this prospectus supplement to purchase additional shares of our common stock with an aggregate offering price of up to \$15,000,000.

-We estimate that the net proceeds from the sale of shares of common stock to the underwriters in this offering will be approximately \$93.6 million (approximately \$107.7 million if the underwriters' option to purchase additional shares is exercised in full), after deducting underwriters' discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of common stock to the underwriters in this offering will be approximately \$\) million (approximately \$\) million if the underwriters' option to purchase additional shares is exercised in full), after deducting underwriters' discounts and commissions and estimated offering expenses payable by us.

-We currently anticipate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, to (i) fund clinical development in additional pediatric and adult indications for DANYELZA; (ii) fund clinical development in additional pediatric indications and expansion into adult B7-H3 positive cancers for omburtamab; (iii) fund our SADA technology programs, currently in pre-clinical development, into clinical testing in a range of indications; (iv) fund our lutetium-labeled B7-H3 antibody, Lu-omburtamab-DTPA, into late-stage clinical testing in a range of pediatric and adult indications, including medulloblastoma and B7-H3 positive adult cancers; (v) fund clinical development of nivatrotamab, our bispecific GD2 antibody, currently in Phase 2 for SCLC and take our portfolio of BsAb product candidates, including huCD33-BsAb for pediatric acute myeloid leukemia, or AML, into clinical testing; (vi) fund ongoing and expanding clinical development through regulatory submission of our GD2-GD3 Vaccine program; (vii) fund commercial infrastructure build-out for launch and other commercial activities for both DANYELZA and omburtamab, if approved; (viii) fund translational science, pre-clinical research and clinical development activities related to our other product candidates, programs and in-licensing of new technologies; and (ix) the remainder for working capital and other general corporate purposes.
+We currently anticipate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, to (i) fund clinical development in additional pediatric and adult indications for DANYELZA; (ii) fund clinical development in additional pediatric indications and expansion into adult B7-H3 positive cancers for omburtamab; (iii) fund our SADA technology programs, currently in pre-clinical development, into clinical testing in a range of indications; (iv) fund our lutetium-labeled B7-H3 antibody, 177Lu-omburtamab-DTPA, into late-stage clinical testing in a range of pediatric and adult indications, including medulloblastoma and B7-H3 positive adult cancers; (v) fund clinical development of nivatrotamab, our bi-specific GD2 antibody, currently in Phase 2 for SCLC and take our portfolio of BsAb product candidates, including huCD33-BsAb for pediatric acute myeloid leukemia, or AML, into clinical testing; (vi) fund ongoing and expanding clinical development through regulatory submission of our GD2-GD3 Vaccine program; (vii) fund commercial infrastructure buildout for launch and other commercial activities for both DANYELZA and omburtamab, if approved; (viii) fund translational science, pre-clinical research and clinical development activities related to our other product candidates, programs and in-licensing of new technologies; and (ix) the remainder for working capital and other general corporate purposes.